amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-Now put it into the individual.qml
+Now put it into IndividualView.qml

-individual.qml
+> components/IndividualView.qml

 ```qml
 ...